Full vs Fixed Width Website Design

 Fixed width web design

-It is therefore much easier to lay out a grid and place items on your web page without worrying about changing the layout to match many devices.
+It is therefore much easier to lay out a grid and place items on your web page without worrying about changing the layout to match many different sized devices.

 However, some designers don’t like the fact that you are not using the entire space on the page.
 Box layouts are usually prevalent in designs where retail products are being sold, or a lot of detailed information about a number of products needs to be displayed.